 Kilfenora became the site of an important early monastic settlement when St. Fachtnan founded an abbey there in the late 6th Century.
-Built in 1189 Kilfenora Cathedral is dedicated to St. Fachtnan.
-It's rather a disconcerting building for those of us used to rather orderly places mostly following a rather similar pattern.
+Built in 1189, Kilfenora Cathedral is dedicated to him.
+It's rather a disconcerting building for those of us used to rather more orderly places mostly following a similar pattern.
 Part of it now is used as the local Church of Ireland worship space.
 It contains a number of interesting carvings on grave slabs, windows, and doorways, but it is particularly known for the numerous high crosses in the local area.
-Today the remaing ones are, with one exception, displayed in the glass-roofed north chapel in the cathedral.
-The most famous of them is the 12th century Doorty Cross, named after a local family.
-The one which escaped capture, known as the West Cross, is still in a field with the cattle quite nearby.
+Today those surviving are, with one exception, displayed in the glass-roofed north chapel in the cathedral.
+The most famous is the 12th century Doorty Cross, named after a local family.
+That which escaped capture, known as the West Cross, is still in a field with the cattle quite nearby.

 We visited this twefth century Cistercian Abbey late one very blustery, rather gloomy afternoon.
 At first sight it appears stark and perhaps uninteresting, especially in comparison to others we've seen, but further investigation revealed a somewhat different story.
 This description from the Lonely Planet guide book to Ireland sums it up very well:

 Moody and evocative, this marvellous ruined former Cistercian abbey is 1.5 km inland from Bellharbour, in a quiet green hollow, surrounded by the stark grey Burren hillsides.
 It began its long decline in the 15th century but the surviving vaulting in the presbytery and transepts is impressively intact and some striking Romanesque carvings remain.